 My methods of travel were somewhat unconventional and included ‘Chauffeur’ driven cars, buses and camels.
-Although I did not quite make it to Tombouctou, I travelled from Casablanca to Rabat, across the Atlas mountains, through the Sahara desert and eventually to Marrakech.
+Although I did not quite make it to Tombouctou, I travelled from Casablanca to Rabat, a day trip to Fez, across the Atlas mountains, through the Sahara desert and eventually to Marrakech.
+Needless to say, although I am fluent in French, speaking a few words of Arabic (I was living in Dubai at the time) came in very handy!

-The impressions I gathered during that trip were nothing short of phenomenal – the variety of landscapes, architecture, colours, scents and tastes were simply spectacular and the hospitality of the people delightful.
+The impressions I gathered during that trip were nothing short of phenomenal.
+The variety of landscapes, architecture, colours, scents and tastes were simply spectacular and the hospitality of the people absolutely delightful.
+I was lucky enough to spend some time with locals, who showed me the true Morocco away from the touristic hot spots.
 The three-day wedding celebration alone was a fairytale and not only so, because we got invited to the Prince’s Palace, who threw us a party… (honestly!)

 Walking into the courtyard is a feast for the senses – arcades with intricate architectural details, colourful mosaics, the scent of orange blossoms and the soft purling from the water fountain.
 Moroccan design at its best!

-Even though a complete Moroccan scheme may not be suitable in a Western environment, I think that the addition of one piece of furniture, a mirror or lantern or maybe some cushions covered in beautiful Moroccan fabric, will not only personalise your space, but also add some of that 1001 nights’ magic to it.
+Even though a complete Moroccan scheme may not be suitable in a Western environment, I think that the addition of one piece of furniture, a mirror, a lantern or maybe some cushions covered in beautiful Moroccan fabric, will not only personalise your space, but also add some of that 1001 nights’ magic to it.

 I hope you enjoyed reading about my adventures and the magic of Moroccan design and feel inspired to re-decorate your home, head over to Morocco or both!